owncloud/ocis/ocis/adr/0013-locking.md

 **No locking is bad**, because:

-- merging changes from different versions is a pain, since there is no way to calculate differences for most of the files (eg. docx or xlsx files)
+- merging changes from different versions is a pain, since there is no way to calculate differences for most of the files (e.g. docx or xlsx files)
 - no locking breaks the WOPI specs, as the CS3 WOPI server won't be capable to honor the WOPI Lock related operations

 ### CS3 API locking